mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 in your Map.

 Note that World 5 and World 8 Screen 4 are hard coded to not have animations.
-This is represented in Scribe, where these parts are also not animated, no matter the setting here, to stay true to the Rom.
+This is represented in Scribe, where these parts are also not animated, no matter what is set here, to stay true to the Rom.

 ### World Order and Size